MJMcP/best-compressed/README.md

   - The disclaimer for the intent of the site can be seen in the footer along with the social media icons.

 -Wear and Care page
   - Inheriting the layout of the Landing Page, the information presented here is predominantly video based instruction videos for the main areas of consideration : the washing and upkeep of the garments themselves and the protection of the skin layer where appropriate.
+Each video will load with controls and muted for optimal user experience.
   - The disclaimer for the intent of the site can be seen in the footer along with the social media icons.

 -Tried and Tested page